legendcodermartino1245/ldac-optimization-guide/README.md

 > 🔒 Useful when switching sources frequently — it prevents Android from deprioritizing the device in the UI or misreporting connection status.

+> 🧠 **AVRCP 1.5 is more stable than 1.6 on Windows — period.**
+>
+> Using AVRCP 1.6 on Windows causes:
+> - Random pauses
+> - Playback interruptions
+> - Stuttering during multipoint with Android
+>
+> AVRCP 1.5 avoids these issues completely by keeping Windows passive in media control.
+> ✅ Use a Bluetooth 4.2 (or lower) dongle to force AVRCP 1.5 on Windows.

 ---